 There are 24 horses competing for glory at the Melbourne Cup, the race that stops the nation.
-If you’re one of the millions of Australians expected to bet a total of over $300 million this year, you probably already know your chance of success is not good.
+If you’re one of the millions of Australians expected to bet hundreds of millions of dollars this year, you probably already know your chance of success is not good.

 The odds of picking a winner is about 1/24 (~4%).
-However, believe it or not, these are still better odds than picking a winning active investment fund to manage your money.
+However, believe it or not, these are still better odds than picking a winning active fund manager to invest your money.

 Melbourne Cup punters love looking at the form guide to influence their gambling decision – in other words, how the horse has done in previous events.
 However, this is actually a lousy indicator as horses rarely back up wins with another victory.